dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 </figure>

-This is one difference which matters for this multi-app use case and begs the
-question: Do we _want_ the child app to be bold in this scenario?
+This example begs the question: Do we _want_ the child app to be bold in this scenario?

 I can actually see an argument for both.
 Since the parent and child applications are intended to be independently developed by different teams and deployed with